 'The World Encompassed' exhibition tells the story of Sir Francis Drake's circumnavigation through collections, art and activities.
-Come along to Buckland this summer, and you'll discover more about Elizabethan life on the open waves.
+Come along to Buckland this year, and you'll discover more about Elizabethan life on the open waves.

 What is 'The World Encompassed' about?

 'The World Encompassed' is a text based on the notes of Francis Fletcher, the chaplain who sailed with Drake on his circumnavigation, which were later compiled by Drake’s nephew.
 The fascinating voyage featured many weird and wonderful things, from the crew discovering - and then eating - penguins, to navigating the treacherous seas in the Magellan Strait.
 These notes are accompanied by hand drawn pictures and give a remarkable insight into life on board an Elizabethan ship, as well as a snap shot of the adventures that were had.

 This was the voyage that cemented Drake's reputation and status and has since made him one of Britain’s most famous sailors.
 Drake was rewarded handsomely for his part in the trip and with a fraction of the treasure that was ‘acquired’; he purchased Buckland Abbey: something pretty astounding considering his humble background.

 For budding adventurers, there's a trail on the yellow estate walk, where you'll collect the stamps for your special circumnavigation passport (50p) and learn about some of the adventures that were had.